 The law says that social workers must put the wellbeing of children first.
-It also says that children should be raised within their family, usually by their parents, unless a court says this is not in the best interests of the children.
+It also says that children should be raised within their family, usually by their parents, unless the court says this is not in the best interests of the children.
 This means that the social worker must respect your family and help you keep your children safe at home, if they possibly can.

 Social workers need to listen to your views and make decisions with you where possible.
 This means that they should involve you in decisions unless they decide that it is not safe to do so.
-If that happens they will ask a court to make a decision.
+If that happens they will ask the court to make a decision.
 You can read more about the court process in A guide to child protection for Roma parents.

-If your children need to leave your care for a short time or for longer, whether under a court order or with your agreement, the social worker must do the things listed next.
+If your children need to leave your care for a short time or for longer, under a court order, the social worker must do the things listed next.

-Make sure you have safe contact with your children, unless the court says you are not allowed to see them or, if there is no court order, you and the social worker cannot agree on this.
-How often and where contact will take place will depend on your situation and what the court or social worker says.
+Make sure you have safe contact with your children, as long as there is no court order saying you can't see them.
+How often and where contact will take place will depend on your situation and what the court says.
 If you are not happy with what the social worker or judge decides you need to get help from your solicitor.